 This 11-day Namibia self-drive road trip itinerary uncovers the mystic ghost town of Kolmanskop, driving through the Namib desert and exploring the mighty dunes of Sossusvlei, driving the Skeleton Coast and exploring one of the top destinations for safari on the Africa continent, to Etosha National Park.
 A very detailed guide on how to self-drive Namibia.

-If you are dreaming about going on a road trip to Namibia and looking for an amazing self-drive itinerary to have an epic experience, this is a perfect location for you.
+If you are dreaming about going on a road trip to Namibia and you are looking for an amazing Namibia self-drive itinerary to have an epic experience, this is a perfect location for you!

 Namibia is a country custom-made for self-drive exploration and safari with (mostly) easily navigable gravel roads, minimal traffic, and an impressively low crime rate.
 With great options from camping to budget lodges or five stars hotels, Namibia is a good fit for any pocket.

-A well planned 11-day road trip itinerary is sufficient to discover some of the mesmerizing places that Namibia has to offer.
+A well-planned 11-day Namibia self-drive road trip itinerary is sufficient to discover some of the mesmerizing places that Namibia has to offer.

 My road trip in Namibia continued to Botswana – if you are also planning to travel to Botswana, check my Botswana trip itinerary also.

-Please note that I used a combination of campsites with some budget accommodations along the way – but on this guide, I am making recommendations for the best options for accommodations.
+Please note that I used a combination of campsites in Namibia with some budget accommodations along the way – Here I am also making recommendations for the best options for accommodations.

-Enjoy this detailed day-by-day 11-day Namibia self-drive, and safe travels!
+Enjoy this detailed day-by-day 11-day Namibia self-drive road trip itinerary, and safe travels!

-BONUS RESOURCES: In this Namibia Self-Drive itinerary, you can find all the best tips and practical information you need.
-In the end, you can find a bonus section for all the TRAVEL PLANNING RESOURCES with all you need to plan and book your road trip to Namibia, and to make your experience as easy, safe, and fun as possible.
+- BONUS SECTION: Trip Planning Resources with all you need to plan and book your trip to Namibia and make your experience as easy, safe, and fun as possible!